hann1010/Facilities0Pre1/README.md

     members_of:
         members_of = User group.
 User Group members can view and edit information made by each other within the framework of their User Rights.

+    list_rows:
+        numbers of rows in table list views, from version 1.23